tmprk/psychopy-docs/content/docs/programs/line-in-shape-js/_index.md

 ◈ Unable to determine public folder to serve files from.
 Using current working directory ◈ Setup a netlify.toml file with a [dev] section to specify your dev server settings.
 ◈ See docs at: https://cli.netlify.com/netlify-dev#project-detection
-◈ Running static server from "line-in-shape-personal" ◈ Loaded function upload-csv.
+◈ Running static server from "line-in-shape"
+◈ Loaded function upload-csv.
 ◈ Functions server is listening on 52182